tatanaidun/contactmessenger-redux/README.md

-## Contact Messenger made with ReactJs powered up by Firebase
+## Contact Messenger made with ReactJs and Redux

 ### Installation steps: